tux4kids/Tuxpaint-Android/README.md

 ```

 Solution: Although the reason is found,  the corresponding solution cannot achieve yet.
 Instead, an alternative approach is that these valgrind related code in the glib2 will be commentted to disable valgrind.
+Currently exploring the solution of adding the -marm flag to compile glib, will this break x86 builds?

 Issue 18: libharfbuzz_ng seems not be accessable by pango during "System.loadLibrary" call